Semnani people

 The Semnani people (Semnani: سمنی مرتمونی, samani mertimüni) are a Caspian people, part of the greater Iranian people who primarily live in northern Iran and speak the Semnani language.
-Today, the majority of Semnanis speak Persian.
+Today, the majority of Semnani people speak Persian.

 Origins

 The Semnani people are Caspians who migrated to the northern fringe of the central Iranian plateau from the southern shores of the Caspian Sea.
 It is not known when this migration occurred, but these Caspian-speaking tribes slowly intermixed with the tribes of the plateau, creating what has been dubbed in Persian literature as an "Isle of Dialects."

 These same Caspian migrants also settled in the villages and towns of Biyabunak, Eyvanakey, Sorkheh, Garmsar, Shahmirzad, Darjezin, and Mehdishahr.
 The city of Semnan is the primary hub of the Semnani people, though it is unclear whether the name itself came from the people or the settlement.

 Cultural Identity

 Like many cultures of the Middle East, Semnani people emphasize kindness, compassion, and hospitality.

 The identity of the Semnani people is deeply intertwined with their language.
 The ardent desire to preserve their unique identity manifests throughout Semnani poetry.